 Bathroom and Laundry

 Try powdered laundry and dish detergent that comes in cardboard boxes instead of plastic bottles.
 Buy bar soap and shampoo instead of liquids that come in plastic containers.
 Baking soda has many uses around the house, including as a deodorant, toothpaste or all-purpose cleaning agent.
-Consider a safety razor with replaceable blades instead of a disposable razor and a toothbrush made from other materials like bamboo.
+Consider a safety razor with replaceable blades, instead of a disposable razor, and a toothbrush made from other materials like bamboo.
 Use washcloths instead of paper towels, sponges or plastic loofahs.

 Use a refillable bottle or mug for your coffee and tea, even when ordering to-go.
 And ditch those plastic straws.
 If a straw is a must, buy a reusable stainless steel or glass straw.
 For lunch, pack your food in reusable containers or leftover glass jars and bring it all in a lunchbox.
 If you need to order out, though, tell the cashier to hold the plastic cutlery and any of those condiments that come in little plastic pouches.
 Also bring a container for any of your restaurant leftovers.
 Be sure to keep a set of your own utensils at work in your desk!

-Keep those glass jars of pasta sauce or baby food after they are finished, and reuse them for storing leftovers, prepped foodstuffs or other various household items, such as buttons, nails or pencils.
-Making a meal at home, instead of take-out or pre-made foods, can help reduce plastic waste significantly.
+Keep those glass jars of pasta sauce or baby food after they are finished, and reuse them for storing leftovers, spices, prepped foodstuffs or other various household items, such as buttons, nails or pencils.
+Making a meal at home, instead of ordering take-out or pre-made foods, can help reduce plastic waste significantly.
 If you have the time or interest, many of your tasty favorites such as juice, tortillas, yogurt, bread or salsa can also be made at home instead of purchased in plastic containers.
 Cut back on gum or give it up, since gum is made of synthetic plastic.
 For the grill, stove or the junk drawer, consider keeping matches or a refillable metal lighter instead of disposable plastic lighters.